SpenceKonde/DxCore/README.md

 ## 1.5. ~0~ ~1~ ~2~ ~3~ ~4~ 5 is here
 DD support is in, and the fifth set of bugs that have been found in it are fixed.
-Please be on the lookout for *any further* bugs and regressions, particularly relating to the new parts and to PWM.
+~Please be on the lookout for *any further* bugs and regressions, particularly relating to the new parts and to PWM.~ A major regression has been noted in PWM and DAC output.
+Additionally, there appears to be undocumented errata on extant Dx-series parts....
+The issue should be fixed mostly, but I am doubtful that there are no other variant files that fail to match the part specific documentation regarding the default PORTMUX configurations the core sets up.
+This is less catastrophic, though, since at least you can just change PORTMUX as you wish during setup() to put the timers where you want them to be.

 ## IMPORTANT WARNINGS